-UCP offers students flexibility in their studies, by recognising learning they may have completed elsewhere before they apply.
-The Accreditation of Prior Learning processes ensure that we can take this into account when determining the modules you must study.
-It is important that you should identify any relevant prior learning when you apply.
+We offer students flexibility in their studies, by recognising learning they may have completed elsewhere before they apply.
+The Accreditation of Prior Learning process ensures that we can take this into account when determining the modules you must study.
+It is important that you identify any relevant prior learning when you apply.
 If your previous study specifically relates to modules on the course you wish to undertake we may approve a reduced programme of study, thus shortening the time it takes to obtain your award.
 Where this relates to learning completed through an earlier course of study, this is called Prior Certificated Learning, and where learning has been achieved through relevant work or experience, this is referred to as Prior Experiential Learning.
 Claims must be approved before you commence a course.

 It is important to understand that the APEL process does not award academic credit for experience alone, but for learning which can be shown to have been achieved through that experience.
 Students are required to prepare an individual case for the credit arising from their learning experiences.
-This normally means that a student receives support in the preparation of a portfolio, in which their claim is justified in detail and is supported by relevant evidence.
+This normally means that a student receives support in the preparation of a portfolio, which evidences their claimed exemptions for entry.
 This portfolio of evidence is then submitted for assessment and the possible award of academic credit.
 Alternative methods of assessment of evidence may be available but needs to be discussed with the Admissions team or Course Leader.